 Tenerife International Viola Competition

-On 17 November, Tenerife will become the viola capital of the world, with the first edition of the Tenerife International Viola Competition.
-The opening round will take spectators on a sonic journey that will join Canarian identity and the islanders’ international vocation.
-The programme is to start with European Romanticism, including works of Brahms, Schumann, Schubert and Franck, along with an encore inspired by Spanish or Latin American culture as a reflection of the interaction of local and universal traditions.
+On November 17, Tenerife will become the global epicenter of the viola with the first edition of the Tenerife International Viola Competition.
+The opening round offers a musical journey that blends Canarian identity with an international outlook.
+The program begins with European Romanticism—works by Brahms, Schumann, Schubert, and Franck—followed by an encore inspired by Spanish and Latin American culture, reflecting the dialogue between local roots and universal traditions.
+Here the semifinal programme and here the notes on the semifinal programme.

-The premiere of Las Nieblas de San Borondón (The Mists of San Borondón), a commissioned work of composer and violist Garth Knox, will among the programme’s highlights, with a score that combines the ‘arroró’ Canarian lullaby and the melodies of the ‘pito herreño‘ transverse flute with a contemporary language of great evocative power.
+A highlight of the competition will be the premiere of Las Nieblas de San Borondón, a new work commissioned from composer and violist Garth Knox.
+The score intertwines the Canarian Arroró and the melodies of the pito herreño with a contemporary musical language of striking evocative power.

-The 12 competitors, hailing from Germany, China, Portugal, Korea, the United States, Japan and Spain, were selected from over 50 contenders through an elimination process that tested their skills with works of Telemann and Reger, in addition to the Paganini Caprices.
+The twelve candidates, representing Germany, China, Portugal, Korea, the United States, Japan, and Spain, were selected from more than fifty applicants after a rigorous process that tested their excellence with works by Telemann, Reger, and Paganini’s Caprices.

-A prestigious jury of international experts —Nobuko Imai, Timothy Ridout, Macarena Pesutic, Garth Knox and Veit Hertenstein— will ensure that the competition adheres to the highest standards, putting the Canary Islands on the worldwide cultural map.
+An esteemed international jury—Nobuko Imai, Timothy Ridout, Macarena Pesutic, Garth Knox, and Veit Hertenstein—ensures a competition of the highest caliber, firmly placing the Canary Islands on the global cultural map.

 Cuarteto Schumann